f5devcentral/F5-Distributed-Cloud-Synthetic-Monitoring-Lab-Guide/F5_Distributed_Cloud_Synthetic_Monitoring_Lab_Guide.md

 ---

-## 3 – Alert Policy
+## 4 – Alert Policy

-Let's create an alert receiver and alert policy to send email alerts for critical events.
+In this section, we'll create an Alert Receiver and an Alert Policy to automatically send email notifications for critical events.

 ### Create Alert Receiver